 The IRS treats cryptocurrencies similar to property for tax purposes.
 However, the government established retirement accounts (such as a Traditional IRA or Roth IRA) to help individuals save for their retirement in a tax-advantaged environment.

-3 Benefits of investing in digital currency in an IRA
+3 Benefits of investing in cryptocurrency in an IRA

 1. Potential tax advantages

-What some first-time digital currency investors might not be aware of are the tax implications surrounding cryptocurrencies, or if you’re experienced you might recall your initial reactions.
+What some first-time cryptocurrency investors might not be aware of are the tax implications surrounding cryptocurrencies, or if you’re experienced you might recall your initial reactions.
 The IRS treats cryptocurrencies similar to property for tax purposes.